 By purity of intention, I’m not at all alluding to any notion of nobility or morality.
 Principles of morality differ from culture to culture.
 When I say pure intention, I’m not referring to any religious or moral values.
 I’m not talking about physical purity either.
 Read more here.

-Are mental purity and physical purity an essential practice during sadhana?
+Are mental purity and physical purity essential practices during sadhana?

 You need not worry about any of the above at this stage, however.
 To begin with, you require a burning desire, commitment to the practice, purity of moral, spiritual, and yogic discipline.
-For the genuine seeker, the providence arranges for everything as the need arises.
+For a genuine seeker, Providence arranges everything as the need arises.
 I say this from my first-hand experience.
 Read more here.